iv461/icey/README.md

 Still, there are some small limitations:

 - Only the SingleThreadedExecutor is supported currently
-- Memory strategy is not implemented, but could be easily
+- Memory strategy is not implemented
-- Sub-nodes
+- Sub-nodes are not supported

-# Dependencies:
+# Feature coming soon

-- C++20
+- Python support
-- ROS 2 Humble or Jazzy
-- Boost (Hana)
+- Actions

-Note that ROS 2 Humble supports building with C++20 (`-std=c++20`) only recently (around mid-2024): Many fixes have been merged and then backported to Humble.
-The info you will find online that ROS 2 does not support C++20 is outdated.

 # Related effords